lowmoya/blocation/README.md

 2. Run '/blocation stop' to stop the game at any time.

 # Installation
-Download the jar from the latest release and move it to the plugins folder in your server.
+Download the jar from the latest release and move it to the 'plugins' folder in your server.
 When the server starts it will automatically download the 'blocation-blockgroups.json' and put it in the correct position.

 # Side Notes
 * There is an alias for the 'blocation' command for easier use, it is 'blc'.